enzdor/olives/README.md

 ## Back-end endpoints

-   ENDPOINT                        METHOD   DONE   Description
+   ENDPOINT                        METHOD   HANDLER  DONE   Description

 - /getSubolivePosts/:id?page=x     GET                       to get all the posts in a subolive to show in the subolive page (create version of this without including comments for performance or just be lazy and keep this one)
 - /getPost/:id                     GET                       to see the info of a post
 - /createPost/:suboliveId          POST                      to create a new post
 - /getComments/:postId             GET                       to get the comments when displaying a post (i don't think this will be necessary)
 - /createComment/:postId           POST                      to create a comment
-- /getUser/:userId                 GET             to get user info
+- /getUser/:userId                 GET       done            to get user info
-- /createUser                      POST            to create a new user
+- /createUser                      POST      done            to create a new user
-- /deleteUser/:userId              POST            to delete an existent user
+- /deleteUser/:userId              POST      done            to delete an existent user
 - /login                           POST                      to login
 - /logout                          GET                       to logout

 ## Back-end helper functions